actris-cloudnet/cloudnetpy/README.md

 radiometer and model data.
 Measurements and model data are brought into common grid and classified as ice, liquid, aerosol, insects, and so on.
 Then, geophysical products such as ice water content can be retrieved in the further processing steps.
-See [Illingworth et. al. (2007)](https://doi.org/10.1175/BAMS-88-6-883) for more details about the concept.
+See [Illingworth et al. (2007)](https://doi.org/10.1175/BAMS-88-6-883) for more details about the concept.

 CloudnetPy is a rewritten version of the original Cloudnet Matlab code.
 CloudnetPy features several revised methods, extensive documentation, and more.